enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     def create_camera_rig(camera_rig_type_name: str) -> int:
         """
-        Create a registered camera rig type and add it to the world as a non-active scene object.
+        Create a ``CameraRig`` scene object of a registered camera attachment type and add it to the world as a non-active scene object.

         Args:
-            camera_rig_type_name: the registered type name of the rig to create
+            camera_rig_type_name: the registered type name of the camera attachment to instantiate

         Returns:
             int: the new rig's world object id, or 0 if the type is unknown